Azure/tech-debt-analytics/README.md

 ### report/

-The `report/` directory contains a Power BI report that provides insights and analytics.
-To deploy the Power BI report, follow these steps:
+The `report/` directory contains a Power BI report project.
+The goal of this is to provide a starter report that allows you to understand modernisation needs and change velocity.

 1. Sign in to the Power BI service.
 2. Create a new workspace or select an existing one.